Sodium Bicarbonate is used to raise the Total Alkalinity in swimming pools.

 If the total alkalinity is too low, plaster walls will become etched, metals corrode, the pool's walls and floor can stain, the water can turn green, eyes burn along with pH bounce (pH rapidly going up and down, seemingly at random).

-It is recommended that you test the Total Alkalinity regularly.
-To raise the level of Total Alkalinity, we use sodium bicarbonate; it is the only chemical which will do this without increasing the pH too much.
+It is recommended that you test and adjust your Total Alkalinity weekly.
+To raise the level of Total Alkalinity, we use sodium bicarbonate, as it will only raise the pH slightly.
 Note that you should only add sodium bicarbonate at the rate of 1kg per 50,000 litres of water every 4 days.